sindresorhus/got/documentation/advanced-creation.md

 Got supports composing multiple instances together.
 This is very powerful.
 You can create a client that limits download speed and then compose it with an instance that signs a request.
 It's like plugins without any of the plugin mess.
 You just create instances and then compose them together.

-Just use `instanceA.extend(instanceB, instanceC, ...)`, that's all.
+To mix them use `instanceA.extend(instanceB, instanceC, ...)`, that's all.

 ## Examples